barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 With that said, most fractional prices are formatted using _tick notation_ instead of actual fractions.

-### Tick Notation (Method 1)
+### Tick Notation (Basics)

-Tick notation (method 1) combines the whole number potion of a value with its fractional numerator, separating the components with a backtick (or a single quote or a dash).
-The fraction's numerator is displayed; however, the fraction's denominator is not displayed.
-Instead, the fraction's denominator is implied.
+Tick notation combines the whole number potion of a value with its fractional numerator, separating the components with a backtick (or a single quote or a dash).
+The fraction's numerator is displayed; however, the fraction's denominator is not displayed. _Instead, the fraction's denominator is implied._

-For example, we could represent the decimal value of `15.50` using tick notation (method 1) in different, but equivalent, ways, depending on the denominator:
+For example, we could represent the decimal value of `15.50` using tick notation in different, but equivalent, ways, depending on the denominator:

 * tick notation in _eighths_ would be ```15`4``` — where a denominator of ```8``` in the fraction ```4/8``` is implied, and
 * tick notation in _sixteenths_ would be ```15`8``` — where a denominator of ```16``` in the fraction ```8/16``` is implied, and